-Palace of Destiny is a free digital game created by Palace Games.
+The Sapphire Palace is a point-and-click adventure game created by Palace Games in San Francisco, CA.

-Required Equipment: Computer with internet connection, pen and paper
+Required Equipment: computer with internet connection, pen and paper also recommended

 Palace of Destiny was a solid at-home game littered with pop culture references.
 Google-fu comes in handy, as most of the game requires outside knowledge.
 The puzzles were clever and unique, yet relied a bit on pop culture that would be hard to solve without prior knowledge.
 Once you knew where to start, the puzzles were fun and engaging.
 The end of the game wasn’t clear (they will be adding more puzzles), which was confusing.
 I would recommend this as a fun game to fill the time for both solo puzzlers and small groups.

 I loved the idea of the Palace of Destiny — who doesn’t want to explore a Palace for adventure and mystery?
 Here, you enter a room, explore, solve, and move on to the next room.
 The hint system is thematically consistent and works well.

 This adventure is very puzzle-centric.
 Most puzzles need significant outside knowledge to solve.
 Some of that was tediously obscure, but nothing that some Google sleuthing wouldn’t overcome.
 This experience lacked a cohesive story, so enthusiasts who love puzzle-focused challenges will like this far more than those who prefer on-theme puzzles interwoven with a compelling narrative.

 Series of linear puzzles that were pretty fun to play but that relied a bit too much on outside resources (Google) – expected more of a self-contained escape room-like feel to the game.
 Game play was good – puzzles were moderate difficulty – probably better for casual players than enthusiasts.